mirah/mirah_model/README.md

 Development
 ------------
-Requires Mirah 0.0.6(unreleased) to compile
+Requires Mirah 0.0.6(unreleased) and JRuby 1.6 to compile and test.

 You can build the jar by running: